-This course introduces students to the fundamentals of sketching, engineering drawings, and 3-D modeling using a traditional or parametric modeling software package such as AutoCAD, Creo Parametric or SolidWorks.
-Students will learn how to draw layouts and lettering; orthographic and pictorial projections; orthographic, auxiliary, and section views; dimensioning techniques; tolerancing; manufacturing processes; fasterners; and freehand sketches.
-Upon successful course completion, students will be able to produce sketches and drawings of 3-D objects.
+This course introduces students to the fundamentals of sketching, engineering drawings, and 3-D modeling using a traditional or parametric modeling software package such as AutoCAD, Pro/E or SolidWorks.
+Student will learn how to draw layouts and lettering; orthographic and pictorial projections; orthographic, auxiliary, and section views; dimensioning techniques; tolerancing; manufacturing processes; fasteners; and freehand sketches.
+Upon successful course completion, students will be able to integrate the basics of technical drawings and 3-D modeling into engineering concepts.
+Prerequisite: MTH131